threepointone/react-act-examples/sync.md

 ![a screnshot of jest's output - showing that the test passed, but a warning appeared as well](https://user-images.githubusercontent.com/18808/52912877-885d6b00-32af-11e9-9a0b-0ba4f9adc756.png)

 Better!
 We were able to convert asynchronous time to be synchronous and manageable.
 We also get the warning; when we ran `runAllTimers()`, the timeout in the component resolved, triggering the setState.
 Like the warning advises, we mark the boundaries of that action with `act(...)`.
-Attempt 3:
+Rewriting the test -

 ```jsx
 it("should tick to a new value", () => {